theodox/theodox.github.io/pelican/content/Maya_callbacks_cheat_sheet.md

             cmds.button("medium box",  c = lambda _ : med_box() )
             cmds.button("large box", c = lambda _ : big_box()  )
             cmds.showWindow(my_w)

-Partials are handy for cleaning up the messes you'd get from trying to format a complex commands in-line in the middle of your gui code.
+Partials are handy for cleaning up the messes you'd get from trying to format a complex commands in-line in the middle of your GUI code.
 This example is a sort of worst case scenario, since Maya buttons always fire with a single argument and cmds.polyCube doesn't like that.
-Here I used lambdas   lambdas to swallow the arguments  \- note the telltale underscores.
+Here I used lambdas  to swallow the arguments (note the telltale underscores).
 More often you'll be calling your own functions and the syntax is much cleaner and easier to parse:

         from functools import partial
         def FuncBoxesClean():

             def make_box(_, **kwargs):
                # swallow the argument but keep the keywords...
                cmds.polyCube(**kwargs)

             small_box = partial( make_box,   d =2, w = 2 , h = 2 )
             med_box = partial( make_box,  d = 5, w = 5 , h = 5 )